⇦ Back

 • Watch Introduction to JavaScript Objects to get a very basic idea of the Object structure in JavaScript, then move on with the rest of the material that includes objects in several cases.

-Make sure to follow the guides on Setting up Study Lenses (v2) on your System.
+Make sure to follow the guides on Setting up Study Lenses (v2).
 Once lenses2 is properly installed on your system, you can go to your WDX-180 folder and run lenses2 with the material for this Module:

 • cd WDX-180/